Confidence-Aware Multi-Field Model Calibration: Experiments

 \subsection{Robustness Analysis against Data Sparsity}

-As described in Section~\ref{sec:confcalib}, one main advantage of ConfCalib is its robustness against data sparsity.
-Due to the limited time window for online data collection, the number of samples available to fit calibration models can be very few.
-Under such circumstances, methods based on neural networks can lead to inferior effects, although they may behave well if trained on sufficient samples.

-Observing the results on Avazu in Table~\ref{tab:main_results}, we can find that the neural methods NeuCalib and AdaCalib both achieve lower calibration errors compared with the original predictions.
-Here, we reduce the number of validation samples in Avazu with various sample rates to simulate scenarios with varying degrees of data sparsity.
+One primary advantage of ConfCalib is its robustness against data sparsity.
+Due to the limited time window for online data collection, samples available to fit calibration models can be very few.
+Under such circumstances, methods based on neural networks may be ineffective or even counterproductive.
+Here, we reduce the validation dataset used for calibration in Avazu with various sample rates to simulate scenarios with varying degrees of data sparsity.
 The calibration performances w.r.t different sparsity degrees are shown in Fig.~\ref{fig.robustness}.
-As the number of samples for fitting the calibration model decreases, the performances of NeuCalib, AdaCalib, and ConfCalib all deteriorate in general.
-Fluctuations in the results of the two neural methods are intense, indicating that they are susceptible to data sparsity.
-However, our ConfCalib is little affected and exhibits strong robustness against data sparsity.
+As the number of samples for fitting the calibration model decreases, the performances of NeuCalib, AdaCalib get worse evidently, while our ConfCalib is little affected and exhibits strong robustness against data sparsity.